-The Kitten Heroes Program is a partnership between Friends of Strays Animal Shelter and the caregivers of community cats, working together to keep underage kittens out of our crowded shelters and rescues.
+The Kitten Heroes Program is a partnership between Friends of Strays Animal Shelter and the community of cat lovers in Pinellas County, working together to keep underage kittens out of our crowded shelters and rescues.
 Instead, we help empower caregivers to adopt kittens into loving homes after completion of spay/neuter surgeries and vaccines!

 Here’s how you can be a hero for our cats and kittens: